akovanev/DataGenerator/README.md

 `maxValue` maximum value (for `double` and `datetime` only).

-`failure nullable` the value N represents every N number that will be *null*.
+`failure nullable` the value N represents every N Object that will be *null*.
 For properties N equal to the serial object number, for attributes the count of attributes is taken into account.

-`failure invalid` the value N represents every N number that will be *!@~*.
+`failure invalid` the value N represents every N Object that will be *!@~*.
 For properties N equal to the serial object number, for attributes the count of attributes is taken into account.

 ## Example